 Bushmills has a great tradition of whiskey making dating back to 1608 when the area was granted a license to distill by a concession of the King of England.
 All aspects of the brand's production are carried out in the town of Bushmills at the Old Bushmills Distillery, on the northern coast of Northern Ireland.
 The on-site facilities include a malt whiskey distillery, 17 maturation warehouses, a blending and vatting area, bottling lines, cased goods warehousing and dispatch.
-Annually, the facility is capable of producing approximately 5 million liters of 100% ABV(alcohol by volume) whiskey and is capable of bottling over 3 million 9-liter cases of whiskey.
+Annually, the facility is capable of producing approximately 5 million liters of 100% ABV (alcohol by volume) whiskey and is capable of bottling over 3 million 9-liter cases of whiskey.
 The Company maintained the main employees and assumed the distillation processes and acquired the know how related to the operation, which helps to maintain the tradition of Bushmills in whiskey production.

-Bushmills Irish whiskey is the third largest Irish whiskey in the world and the fourth in the United States, in both cases by volumes.
+Bushmills is the third largest Irish whiskey in the world and the fourth in the United States, in both cases by volumes.
 The Bushmills brand's main markets are the United States and Europe, according to IWSR in 2020.
-In the year ended December 31, 2020, Bushmills sold 744,756 9-liter cases, according to IWSR in 2020.
-Worldwide, Irish whiskey was one of the fastest growing major spirits category by sales worldwide from 2015 to 2020 and had a CAGR of 7.7% in terms of retail sales, according to IWSR.
+In the year ended December 31, 2021, Bushmills sold 928,506 9-liter cases, according to IWSR in 2021.
+Worldwide, Irish whiskey was second of the fastest growing major spirits category by volume worldwide from 2016 to 2021 and had a CAGR of 9.6% in terms of retail sales, according to IWSR.